- This post contains affiliate links. Read more here.

 When your life jacket arrives, follow these steps to get started.

-Connect, adjust, and tighten chest straps until snug.
-The chest straps do more of the work holding the life jacket in place, so just be sure your dog is comfortable and can easily breathe.
+Connect, adjust, and tighten the chest straps until snug.
+The chest straps do most of the work holding the life jacket in place, so a tight fit is good—as long as your dog is comfortable and can breathe easily.

-Before using the life jacket in the water, have your dog run around a bit and check to see if your life jacket stays in place and that your dog seems comfortable and happy.
+Before using the life vest in the water, have your dog run around a bit while you watch to make sure the life jacket stays in place and that your dog seems comfortable and happy.